ARRS Leonard Berlin Scholarship in Medical Professionalism

 - Personal qualities of the candidate that indicate that he/she has the interest and potential to be a leader in the area of medical professionalism

-Additional information will be made available later in
+Information for the 2020 Scholarship will be available later in 2019.

 Selected applicants will be invited to interview with the ARRS Roentgen Fund Board of Trustees in November.
 All candidates will be notified of the selection decisions shortly after the interview process.
 The new Scholar will be announced at the ARRS Annual Meeting and is required to be present for the announcement at the Opening Ceremonies.